aiven/aiven-docs/docs/products/m3db/concepts/scaling-m3.md

 space that the unaggregated namespace uses over a week.

-Since the retention data is kept for different amounts of time, we can estimate the disk space needed as each namespace\'s size multiplied by the number of weeks we keep the data for:
+Since the retention data is kept for different amounts of time, we can estimate the disk space needed as each namespace's size multiplied by the number of weeks we keep the data for:

 `( 1 + ( 4 * 1/20 ) + ( 8 * 1/240 ) ) * the space needed for the unaggregated namespace )`

-*Spoiler: it\'s about 25% more storage than the unaggregated namespace by itself for this example*
+We need 25% more storage than the unaggregated namespace by itself for this example.

 ### Block size duration